 Alternatively, you can do an indoor run-a-thon with very little overhead.
 Over the course of a month, participants can log their miles on a treadmill, so they can still participate without having to brave the cold.

 Ice skating is a great winter activity, and it can be a great fundraiser.
 Depending on your area, you can either host the event at an indoor or outdoor ice rink.
-Then, simply charge entry per person.
+Then, sell tickets online ahead of the event and hold a few tickets at the door for last-minute entries.

 You can make the event even more engaging with organized games, activities, and music too.
 For added fundraising potential, you can also add skate rentals to your event, especially if you’re at an indoor arena that offers this service.